Swimming Pool Maintenance Cost Breakdown

 Repairs: Most pool repairs cost an average of $650 to $900 and include replacing a pump motor, replacing a filter, fixing a leak, or repairing the pool’s drain.

 You can hire a pool maintenance person for about $80 to $200 per week to help skim out debris from the water.
-For more detailed upkeep, like checking filters or opening a pool in the summer, expect to spend $75 to $100 per hour to hire a professional pool service.
+For more detailed upkeep, like checking filters or opening a pool in the summer, expect to spend $75 to $100 per hour to hire a local pool cleaning pro.

 Cost to Maintain a Swimming Pool Yourself